 In order for this process to work, covered employees are required, under the law, to:

 - Post a notice that explains both rights and responsibilities under the FMLA;

 - Include information about the FMLA in the employee handbooks or provide information to newly hired employees;

-- When an employee requests FMLA leave or the employer acquires knowledge that leave may be for a FMLA-qualifying reason, provide the employee with notice concerning his eligibility for FMLA leave and his or her rights and responsibilities under the FMLA; and
+- When an employee requests FMLA leave or the employer acquires knowledge that leave may be for an FMLA-qualifying reason, provide the employee with notice concerning his eligibility for FMLA leave and his or her rights and responsibilities under the FMLA; and

-- Notify employees whether leave is designated as FMLA leave and the amount of leave that will be deducted from the employee's FMLA entitlement.
+- Notify employees whether the leave is designated as FMLA leave and the amount of leave that will be deducted from the employee's FMLA entitlement.